 Getting to Andorra

-Barcelona and Toulouse are the nearest cities with access to airports which means a three-hour-long drive from either of them.
-Once you’ve booked a flight to either Barcelona in Spain or Toulouse in France, you’ll find a number of bus and car services that’ll drop you off at Andorra.
+Barcelona and Toulouse are the nearest cities with access to large airports, which means a three-hour-long drive from either of them.
+Once you’ve booked a flight to either Barcelona in Spain or Toulouse in France, you’ll find a number of bus and car services that’ll transport you to Andorra — either to the national bus station, or directly to a private address or hotel accommodation.

 Who Lives in Andorra?